kensinzl/CKA-Document/MyCKA.md

 # Network Policy [Network Policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/), [Hand Dirty](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy/), [Good View](https://medium.com/@reuvenharrison/an-introduction-to-kubernetes-network-policies-for-security-people-ba92dd4c809d)
->>By default, pods are non-isolated; they accept traffic from any source.
-Pods become isolated by having a NetworkPolicy that selects them
+>>By default, pods are non-isolated and they accept traffic from any source.
+Pods become isolated by having a NetworkPolicy that selects them.
->> it controls traffic flow for a pod
 >> `"role=db" pods in the "default" namespace` from [Network Policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/), will know metadata.namespace is the namespace of spec.podSelector pod
 >> podSelector: any pod in the "default" namespace from metadata.namespace with the label "role=frontend"
 >> namespaceSelector: any pod in a namespace with the label "project=myproject"